 - ‘Pilot’ programmes offered with the view to future rollout.

 - ‘Trial projects’ either by the Library or in partnership with other learning providers.

 - A project developed within a research context where the research will assist with Christchurch City Council strategic objectives.

 - Specialist programmes based around the testing and development of a new technology tool, learning theory or ICT application.

 - Learner support programmes that ‘bridge the gaps’.
 The focus is on supporting learners develop basic lifelong learning skills.

 - Specialist programmes that include an information literacy component as part of the learning process.

 Meeting rooms and public spaces

 Christchurch City Libraries has a number of meeting rooms and public spaces available for use by groups and organisations in the local community.
-Conditions of use, definitions and eligibility are outlined in the Charges and conditions of hire for meeting rooms and public spaces policy.
-Preference is given to non-commercial use.
 Rates are charged per hour.